Table of Contents

 1. Visit Nusa Penida from Bali island

-A stunning and unforgettable island, which is a personal favourite of mine as a best thing to do in Bali.
-There is plenty of epic things to do on Nusa Penida, including the unbelievable Kelingking beach and the epic broken beach.
-I was absolutely shocked how amazing this island is.
+A stunning and unforgettable island, which is a personal favourite of mine as the best thing to do in Bali.
+There is plenty of top things to do on Nusa Penida, including the unbelievable Kelingking beach (check out the Kelingking beach sunset) and the epic broken beach (you will love the Broken Beach Hike).
+I was shocked by how amazing this island is.
+This is an early morning tour – but a must visit.
+And, one of the top activities to do in October.

-I Never in a million years expected to see some of the unbelievable views on this newly tourist found island.
+I Never in a million years expected to see some of the unbelievable views on this new tourist found island.
 You need to see Nusa Penida sooner rather than later as this island will become very touristic in the not so far future.
-You won’t want to visit the secret point beach if it’s covered in tourists running round like headless chickens with selfie sticks.
+You won’t want to visit the secret point beach if it’s covered in tourists running around like headless chickens with selfie sticks.

 Ferry from Bali to Nusa Penida cost | $25